Alt Text Here Alt Text Here

 Shop Body Armor here

-Footwear - An old pair of Vans might work fine for a while, but a dedicated trail shoe designed for flat pedals is a better option.
+Footwear - A dedicated trail shoe designed for flat pedals is what you’re after.
 Five Ten, by adidas, is the market leading brand for flat pedal shoes.
 The shoes have a shock absorbent EVA midsole, a wide and stiff sole, and a protective toe box.
 Five Ten’s Stealth Rubber sole compound offers unrivalled grip on pedals.

 Shop Cycling Shoes here